ibexa/documentation-user/docs/content_management/schedule_publishing.md

 To reschedule or cancel events with the dashboard, perform the following actions:

 1. Open the **My dashboard** screen by clicking the logo in the left-upper corner.
-1. In **My content** panel, view all your scheduled Content items by clicking **My scheduled content**.
+1. In **My content** panel, view all your scheduled content items by clicking **My scheduled content**.
-1. From **My future publications**, select all Content items to have their publication time rescheduled or cancelled.
+1. From **My future publications**, select all content items to have their publication time rescheduled or cancelled.
 1. Using the buttons in the upper-right corner, perform one or both of the following actions:
     - To change the publication time, click **Reschedule**.
       In the **Reschedule** modal window, select the new date and click **Confirm date change**.